McKinsey’s calculations forecast that digitalization could act as an opportunity for telecom operators to increase profits by as much as 35%.

 Digitization vs. digitalization vs. digital transformation

-Forbes describes digitization as a technical term: taking analogue information and encoding it into zeroes and ones so that computers can store, process, and transmit information.
+Forbes describes digitization as a technical term: taking analog information and encoding it into zeroes and ones so that computers can store, process, and transmit information.

-Gartner clarifies it as, “the process of changing from analogue to digital form”.
+Gartner clarifies it as, “the process of changing from analog to digital form”.

-Plainly put, digitization means to convert handwritten or typed text into the digital form.
+Plainly put, digitization means to convert handwritten or typed text into digital form.

 Information, processes, roles, meetings, and operations are just some examples of business areas that can be digitized.

 In summary: we digitize information, we digitalize processes and roles in operations and we digitally transform the business and its strategy.
-Digitization and digitalization are actually about technology, but the digital transformation is all about the customer and improving the customer experience.
+Digitization and digitalization are actually about technology, but digital transformation is all about the customer and improving the customer experience

 Top challenges in the telecommunication industry